 Students from Year One onwards can join the Rivercrest Choir which rehearses weekly.

 Each year all students from 4YO ELC - Year Four participate in the annual Performing Arts concert.

 The Discovery Centre at Rivercrest has its very own reading club called Rivercrest Readers.
 It is held fortnightly on a Thursday from 3:15pm – 3:45pm.
 Parents are invited to come along with their child to enjoy a story read by one of the staff, spend time in the Discovery Centre with their child and then select books to borrow and share at home with the whole family.

 Lunch Time Clubs

-Throughout the year, students have an opportunity to participate in a range of different clubs based on student interest, These include social justice, Bible study, robotics, gardening and dance.
+Throughout the year, students have an opportunity to participate in a range of different clubs based on student interest.
+These include coding, chess and gardening.